Problems with Alcohol

 In the United States each year, nineteen million children are exposed to someone’s alcohol abuse or alcoholism.
 Alcoholism results in car accidents, assaults and injuries both to the alcoholic and others in the environment.

 An Australian study showed that hundreds of people die each year and thousands are hospitalized due to someone else’s drinking.

-Here are the figures of deaths, injuries and other types of harm related to someone else's drinking, from 2008:
+Here are the figures of deaths, injuries and other types of harm related to someone else’s drinking:

-Child protection cases coming about due to a caregivers's drinking: 19,443
+Child protection cases coming about due to a caregivers' drinking: 19,443

 Domestic assaults: 24,581